melsman/mlkit/doc/arm64-compiler.md

 profiling have no corresponding runtime archive and are rejected.

 This remains an experimental language subset.
 Some Basis primitives and colon-based dynamic foreign-symbol resolution remain unimplemented.
-Parallel code generation, full Basis Library compilation, and native compiler bootstrap remain later milestones.
+Full Basis Library compilation and native compiler bootstrap remain later milestones.
 The REPL tests use `--no_basislib`; full Basis-based pretty printing is not established by these tests.